sosie-js/python-dia/docs/index.md

 ## Plugins

-- [Mock](https://sosie-js.github.io/python-dia/mock) simulate dia core without dia..to avoid
+- [Mock](https://sosie-js.github.io/python-dia/mock) simulates dia core without dia..to avoid
 op/close dia each time you change your python code to see the results.